koskenni/alignment/README.md

 6. ``twol-raw2named`` reads in the output of the above program and a table of user-given shorter names for some raw morphophonemes and writes out the examples as two-level symbol pairs, one example per line.
 The examples now consist of a sequence of symbol pairs where the first component of a pair is the morphophoneme and the second component is the surface character.
 This file is used by the two-level compiler in conjunction with the rules which the linguist now can start to design.

-More information on these programs can be found at: https://pytwolc.readthedocs.io/en/latest/morphophon.html
+More information on these programs can be found at: https://pytwolc.readthedocs.io/en/latest/morphophon.html and by starting the programs with a ``--help`` option.

 ## Licenses